ElnurKasimov/ElnurKasimov/README.md

 <h1 align="center">Hi there, I'm Elnur
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
 <h3 align="center">Java developer from Dnipro, Ukraine</h3>
-<h3 align="left">About me:</h3>
-As developer I have work experience with such stack technologies like:
+As a developer, I have experience with the technology stack such as:

 - Frameworks, Platforms and Libraries: